What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 A.F.
 Samoilov considered the ECG as the result of the interaction of two monophasic curves.

-Given that when two microelectrodes register the outer and inner surfaces of the membrane in states of rest, excitation and damage, a monophasic curve is obtained, M. T. Udelnov believes that the monophasic curve reflects the main form of myocardial bioelectric activity.
-The algebraic sum of the two monophasic curves gives the ECG.
+Considering that when two microelectrodes record the outer and inner surfaces of the membrane in states of rest, excitation and damage, a monophasic curve is obtained, M. T. Udelnov believes that the monophasic curve reflects the main form of bioelectrical activity of the myocardium.
+The algebraic sum of two monophasic curves gives the ECG.

-The outer surface of the cell membrane in the period of excitation can be represented schematically as consisting of two poles: negative and positive.
+The outer surface of the cell membrane during the period of excitation can be represented schematically as consisting of two poles: negative and positive.

-Directly before the excitation wave, in any place of its propagation, the cell surface is electropositive (polarization state at rest), and immediately after the excitation wave, the cell surface is electronegative (depolarization state; Fig. 4).
-These electric charges of opposite signs, grouped in pairs on one and the other side of each place covered by the excitation wave, form electric dipoles (a).
-Repolarization also creates an incalculable number of dipoles, but unlike the above dipoles, the negative pole is in front and the positive pole is behind in relation to the direction of wave propagation (b).
-If depolarization or repolarization is completed, the surface of all cells has the same potential (negative or positive); dipoles are completely absent (see Fig. 2, 3 and 5).
+Immediately before the excitation wave at any point in its propagation, the cell surface is electropositive (resting state of polarization), and immediately after the excitation wave, the cell surface is electronegative (depolarization state; Fig. 4).
+These electric charges of opposite signs, grouped in pairs on one side and the other of each place covered by the excitation wave, form electric dipoles (a).
+Repolarization also creates an innumerable number of dipoles, but unlike the above dipoles, the negative pole is in front and the positive pole is behind in relation to the direction of wave propagation (b).
+If depolarization or repolarization is complete, the surface of all cells has the same potential (negative or positive); dipoles are completely absent (see Fig. 2, 3 and 5).

 Rice.
-4. Schematic representation of electrical dipoles during depolarization (a) and repolarization (b), arising from both sides of the excitation wave and the repolarization wave as a result of a change in the electrical potential on the surface of myocardial fibers.
+4. Schematic representation of electric dipoles during depolarization (a) and repolarization (b), arising on both sides of the excitation wave and the repolarization wave as a result of changes in the electrical potential on the surface of the myocardial fibers.

 Rice.
-5. Scheme of an equilateral triangle according to Einthoven, Far and Warth.
+5. Diagram of an equilateral triangle according to Einthoven, Faro and Warth.

-A muscle fiber is a small bipolar generator producing a small (elementary) emf - an elementary dipole.
+The muscle fiber is a small bipolar generator that produces a small (elementary) EMF - an elementary dipole.

-At each moment of the systole of the heart, depolarization and repolarization of a huge number of myocardial fibers located in different parts of the heart occur.
-The sum of the formed elementary dipoles creates the corresponding value of the EMF of the heart at each moment of systole.
-Thus, the heart represents, as it were, one total dipole, which changes its magnitude and direction during the cardiac cycle, but does not change the location of its center.
-The potential at different points on the surface of the human body has a different value depending on the location of the total dipole.
-The sign of the potential depends on which side of the line perpendicular to the axis of the dipole and drawn through its center, this point is located: on the side of the positive pole, the potential has a + sign, and on the opposite side - a - sign.
+At each moment of cardiac systole, depolarization and repolarization occurs of a huge number of myocardial fibers located in different parts of the heart.
+The sum of the resulting elementary dipoles creates the corresponding value of the EMF of the heart at each moment of systole.
+Thus, the heart represents, as it were, one total dipole, changing its magnitude and direction during the cardiac cycle, but not changing the location of its center.
+The potential at different points on the surface of the human body has different values depending on the location of the total dipole.
+The sign of the potential depends on which side of the line perpendicular to the dipole axis and drawn through its center the given point is located: on the side of the positive pole the potential has a + sign, and on the opposite side it has a - sign.

-Most of the time of excitation of the heart, the surface of the right half of the trunk, right arm, head and neck has a negative potential, and the surface of the left half of the trunk, both legs and left arm has a positive potential (Fig. 1).
+Most of the time the heart is excited, the surface of the right half of the torso, right arm, head and neck has a negative potential, and the surface of the left half of the torso, both legs and left arm has a positive potential (Fig. 1).
 This is a schematic explanation of the genesis of the ECG according to the dipole theory.

-EMF of the heart during the electrical systole changes not only its magnitude, but also its direction; therefore, it is a vector quantity.
-The vector is depicted as a straight line segment of a certain length, the size of which, with certain data of the recording apparatus, indicates the absolute value of the vector.
+The EMF of the heart during electrical systole changes not only its magnitude, but also its direction; therefore, it is a vector quantity.
+A vector is depicted as a straight line segment of a certain length, the size of which, given certain data from the recording apparatus, indicates the absolute value of the vector.

-The arrow at the end of the vector indicates the direction of the EMF of the heart.
+The arrow at the end of the vector indicates the direction of the cardiac EMF.

-The emf vectors of individual heart fibers that have arisen simultaneously are summarized according to the rule of vector addition.
+The EMF vectors of individual heart fibers that arise simultaneously are summed up according to the vector addition rule.

-The total (integral) vector of two vectors located in parallel and directed in the same direction is equal in absolute value to the sum of its constituent vectors and is directed in the same direction.
+The total (integral) vector of two vectors located parallel and directed in one direction is equal in absolute value to the sum of its constituent vectors and is directed in the same direction.

-The total vector of two vectors of the same size, located in parallel and directed in opposite directions, is equal to 0.
-The total vector of two vectors directed at an angle to each other is equal to the diagonal of the parallelogram built from its constituent vectors.
-If both vectors form an acute angle, then their total vector is directed towards its component vectors and is greater than any of them.
+The total vector of two vectors of the same magnitude, located parallel and directed in opposite directions, is equal to 0.
+The total vector of two vectors directed to each other at an angle is equal to the diagonal of a parallelogram constructed from its constituent vectors.
+If both vectors form an acute angle, then their total vector is directed towards its constituent vectors and is greater than any of them.
 If both vectors form an obtuse angle and, therefore, are directed in opposite directions, then their total vector is directed towards the largest vector and is shorter than it.
-Vector analysis of the ECG consists in determining the spatial direction and magnitude of the total EMF of the heart at any moment of its excitation by the ECG teeth.
+Vector analysis of an ECG consists of determining from the ECG waves the spatial direction and magnitude of the total EMF of the heart at any moment of its excitation.

-One of the leading causes of death among the population worldwide is cardiovascular disease.
-Over the past decades, this figure has declined significantly due to the emergence of more modern methods of examination, treatment, and, of course, new drugs.
+Cardiovascular diseases are one of the leading causes of death among people worldwide.
+Over the past decades, this figure has decreased significantly due to the advent of more modern methods of examination, treatment, and, of course, new medications.

 Electrocardiography (ECG) is a method of recording the electrical activity of the heart, one of the first research methods, which for a long time remained practically the only one in this field of medicine.
-About a century ago, in 1924, Willem Einthoven received the Nobel Prize in Medicine, he designed the apparatus with which the ECG was recorded, named its teeth and determined the electrocardiographic signs of certain heart diseases.
+About a century ago, in 1924, Willem Einthoven received the Nobel Prize in Medicine; he designed the apparatus with which the ECG was recorded, named its waves, and identified the electrocardiographic signs of certain heart diseases.

-Many research methods with the advent of more modern developments are losing their relevance, but this does not apply to electrocardiography.
-Even with the advent of imaging techniques (, CT, etc.), ECG for decades continues to be the most common, very informative, and in some places the only available method for examining the heart.
-Moreover, over the century of its existence, neither the device itself nor the method of its use has changed significantly.
+Many research methods are losing their relevance with the advent of more modern developments, but this does not apply to electrocardiography.
+Even with the advent of imaging techniques (CT, CT, etc.), the ECG for decades continues to be the most common, very informative, and in some places the only available method for studying the heart.
+Moreover, over the century of its existence, neither the device itself nor the method of its use have changed significantly.

 Indications and contraindications

-An ECG may be prescribed to a person for the purpose of a preventive examination, as well as if any heart disease is suspected.
+A person may be prescribed an ECG for the purpose of preventive examination, as well as if any heart disease is suspected.

-Electrocardiography is a unique examination method that helps to make a diagnosis or becomes the starting point for drawing up a plan for further examination of the patient.
+Electrocardiography is a unique examination method that helps make a diagnosis or becomes a starting point for drawing up a plan for further examination of the patient.
 In any case, the diagnosis and treatment of any heart disease begins with an ECG.

 But there are so many indications for electrocardiography that it is simply impossible to list them all.
 The main ones are the following: